divio/divio-cloud-docs/introduction/07-package-addon-cloud.rst

-Our Django Debug Toolbar Addon can now install and configure itself in a local project; next is to complete the work of packaging it so that it can do the same in a Divio Cloud project online.
+Our Django Debug Toolbar Addon can now install and configure itself in a local project; next is to complete the work of packaging it so that it can do the same in a Divio project online.

 As noted previously, when addons are installed into projects from the Control Panel, they can expose their settings to the user via a web form in the